exu3/exu3/README.md

 ### Hi, I'm Ella. 👋

-I am a curious person from Earth, and I enjoy working on random projects and making things.
+I am a curious human, and I enjoy working on random projects and making things.

 ### About me:
 - 🏢 Currently a student and open source intern at [Fiveable](https://github.com/ThinkFiveable)